Nic-Wallace/killer-cats/README.md

 The primary functions used on this application are:

 - `welcome()`
     - Displays title and welcome text.
-Asks the user to select either `Rules` or `Game`.
+Asks the user to select either "Rules" or "Game".
 - `intro()`, `dirt_path()`, `stone_passage()`,`cavern()`, `hillside()`, `camp()`, `endgame()`
     - Levels of the game: They print story text, user inputs answer which either progresses to next level or death scene with option to retry game.
 - `try_again()`, `play_again()`